sapslaj/homelab-pets/README.md

 shimiko is not a DNS resolver (that is taken care of my rem and ram) but provides a RESTful interface for managing DNS records that sync to both rem/ram and Route53.
 It also runs [ZonePop](https://github.com/sapslaj/zonepop) for dynamic forward and reverse lookup entries.
+It is also responsible for making sure the public IP address is up-to-date for external ingress.

 ##### Service Discovery _(planned)_